Volunteer for Summer Fish Surveys Along the Jersey Shore

 In July 2021, members of Save Coastal Wildlife discovered an adult cow-nose ray along the edge of an estuary while conducting a fish survey along Sandy Hook Bay, NJ.

-Sometimes we even discover tropical fish in our seine net!
+Sometimes we even discover tropical fish!

 Juvenile Gray Snapper or Mangrove Snapper (Lutjanus griseus)